 The Misha Mahowald Prize Awards

-The Misha Mahowald Prize (MMP) recognizes outstanding achievement in the field of neuromorphic engineering.
 Neuromorphic engineering is defined as the construction of artificial computing systems which implement key computational principles found in natural nervous systems.
 Understanding how to build such systems may enable a new generation of intelligent devices, able to interact in real-time in uncertain real-world conditions under severe power constraints, as biological brains do.

-The Mahowald Early Career Award (MECA) is a separate recognition for individual Master's, PhD, and early postdoctoral students.
+The Mahowald Early Career Award (MECA) recognizes individual Master's, PhD, and early postdoctoral students in the field of neuromorphic engineering.

 The Misha Mahowald Prize was established in 2016 by iniLabs, an organization based in Switzerland dedicated to the promotion of research and applications of brain-like computation.
-From 2019 onwards the Prize is being managed by iniForum.
+From 2019 onward the Prize is being managed by iniForum.

 Prizes 2023